-April fools - Gorgie City Farm - Spa in the City next month - Holyrood Palace out of hours - Jobs at Summerhall only allow readers to see the world through The Guardian's eyes at any time.
+April fools - Gorgie City Farm - Spa in the City next month -

+Holyrood Palace out of hours - Jobs at Summerhall

+Many very good April fools jokes this morning in the papers and online.
+The Guardian has its Guardian Goggles which will only allow readers to see the world through The Guardian's eyes at any time.
 The North Edinburgh News has Police Scotland launching horse power at Drylaw Police Station, which will be closed and converted into a stable.
 The Broughton Spurtle meanwhile uses the power of April Fools' Day to launch another attack on The Edinburgh Evening News.
 But the Scottish Book Trust perhaps have the winner in our view.
 They have announced that they are all moving to the Rabbit Islands off the Sutherland coast where they will all live together and read each other bedtime stories...